openmelody/mt-plugin-theme-manager/README.md

 Keep reading for details on creating a theme that takes full advantage of all that Theme Manager offers!

+## Production Mode or Designer Mode?

+When applying a new theme to a blog one of the options presented is the choice of deploying in Production Mode or Designer Mode.

+Production Mode is aimed at running a live site.
+It is most analogous to how Movable Type runs out-of-the-box.

+Designer Mode is aimed at speeding development of a theme.
+The additional capabilities that Designer Mode offers are currently limited to just one: linking the installed template and the source file, making it easy to use your preferred text editor to build a template.

 ## Designers: Specifying Your Theme's Details